Converting 98 Degrees Fahrenheit to Celsius: A thorough look

 Beyond 98°F: Converting Other Temperatures

 The formula provided above works for any temperature conversion from Fahrenheit to Celsius.
 Simply substitute the Fahrenheit temperature into the formula, and perform the calculation as demonstrated earlier.
-For example, to convert 77°F to Celsius:
+To give you an idea, to convert 77°F to Celsius:

 °C = (77 - 32) × 5/9 = 25°C